 Taking it down to something I KNEW that I could do every single day and creating that consistent habit opened the floodgates.
-I still struggled (and do struggle) but it gave me the momentum I needed.
+I still struggled (and do struggle sometimes) but it gave me the momentum I needed.

 Here’s the thing, it can be really small.
-I think to many people, especially moms, avoid even starting.
+I think to many people, especially moms, avoid even starting because it feels to big.
 I was there, and I was a certified personal trainer.
 I thought I had to go the gym, which was inconvenient with a baby at home.
-I thought I had to work up a sweat for at least 30 minutes or an hour for to be worth it and at that points it wasn’t even worth starting, because I was just too tired and there was too much to do…but 15 minutes, from home, I could do!
+I thought I had to work up a sweat for at least 30 minutes or an hour for to be worth it and at that point it wasn’t even worth starting, because I was just too tired and there was too much to do…but 15 minutes, from home, I could do!